Improving land use decision making and sustainable resource management through greater reliance on scientific knowledge

 - Field Methods

 Data are collected along three 45 meter parallel transects.
 Woody plants in the tree canopy and subcanopy layer are sampled in a 45 x 10 meter subplot centered along each transect.
 Woody plants and vines in the shrub layer, and groundlayer plants, are sampled in 24, 1 meter² quadrats (includes a small nested plot) placed every 5 meters along each transect.

-Depending on the habitat, various other components are added that are not shown, such as deer browse and course woody debris metrics, water chemistry, or measurements of grassland structure.
+Depending on the habitat, various other components are added that are not shown, such as deer browse and coarse woody debris metrics, water chemistry, or measurements of grassland structure.
 A few of the elements of this design are subject to change as we continue to refine our metrics to best capture the data.

 Galleryclick to enlarge